Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Instance Generator and Phase Transitions

 \subsection{The Instance Generator}

 Three families of UI constraints are used: \emph{not-equals} (also called \emph{separation-of-duty}), \emph{at-most-$r$} and \emph{at-least-$r$} constraints.
 A not-equals constraint with scope $\set{s, t}$ is satisfied by a complete plan $\pi$ if and only if $\pi(s) \neq \pi(t)$.
 An at-most-$r$ constraint $c$ with scope $T_c$ is satisfied if and only if $|\pi(T_c)| \le r$.
 Similarly, an at-least-$r$ constraint $c$ with scope $T_c$ is satisfied if and only if $|\pi(T_c)| \ge r$.
 We do not explicitly consider the widely used binding-of-duty constraints, that require two steps to be assigned to one user, as those can be trivially eliminated during preprocessing.
 While the binding-of-duty and separation-of-duty constraints provide the basic modelling capabilities, the at-most-$r$ and at-least-$r$ constraints impose more general ``confidentiality'' and ``diversity'' requirements on the workflow, which can be important in some business environments.
-Following~\cite{JOCO2014,KaGaGu,Roy2015}, we decided to focus this study on at-least-3 and at-most-3 constraints with a scope of 5, $|T_c|=5$, as this seemed a reasonable constraint that may occur in practice.
+We decided to focus this study on at-least-3 and at-most-3 constraints with a scope of 5, $|T_c|=5$ for the following reason.
+Cohen et al.~\cite{JOCO2014} performed several computational experiments with the at-least-$r$ and at-most-$r$ constraints for various values of $r$ and various sizes of scope $T$.
+The constraints at-least-3 and at-most-3 with scope of size 5 were selected in~\cite{JOCO2014} as they appear to be in the practical range of the parameters $r$ and $|T|$ and the values $r=3$ and $|T|=5$ often lead to computationally challenging WSP instances.
+For more details, see Section~5.2 of~\cite{JOCO2014}.